aemrobe/intro-section-with-dropdown-naviagtion-main/README.md

 ## Acknowledgments

-I will say thanks to kevin powell for creating the above YT videos without them I couldn't able to figure out how can I tackle the animation which I want to put there
+I want to say thanks to kevin powell for creating the above YT videos without them I couldn't able to figure out how can I tackle the animation which I want to put there